 Climate change in the Pacific and Asia is a particularly pressing issue.
-The University of Notre Dame's Global Adaptation Initiative (ND-GAIN) conducts an annual survey to rank 181 of the world's countries on their vulnerability to climate change and readiness to adapt.
-This demonstrates that countries in the Pacific and Asia are some of the worst affected due to both geographic features, and the ongoing legacy of colonisation and global inequality.8 Issues such as increasing frequency, severity and unpredictability of storms, increasing salination of the groundwater, rising temperatures and severe air pollution affect the region as a whole, while the Pacific faces specific and immediate threats such as rising sea levels, reduced biodiversity and the loss of coral reefs due to heat-induced mass coral bleaching.9
+The University of Notre Dame's Global Adaptation Initiative (ND-GAIN) conducts an annual survey to rank 181 of the world's countries on their vulnerability to climate change and readiness to adapt.8 As the table to the right demonstrates, the countries in which IWDA's partners work are some of the world's most vulnerable to climate change.
+Issues such as increasing frequency, severity and unpredictability of storms, increasing salination of the groundwater, rising temperatures and severe air pollution affect the region as a whole, while the Pacific faces specific and immediate threats such as rising sea levels, reduced biodiversity and the loss of coral reefs due to heat-induced mass coral bleaching.9

-Changes in weather patterns mean that the agricultural industries upon which the majority of people in this region depend are no longer reliable while severe weather events, such as Cyclone Nargis in Myanmar, cause billions of dollars of damage and result in significant loss of life.10 As noted by Oxfam, extreme events have become the norm for farmers in this region.12
+Changes in weather patterns mean that the agricultural industries upon which the majority of people in this region depend are no longer reliable while severe weather events, such as Cyclone Nargis in Myanmar, cause billions of dollars of damage and result in significant loss of life.10 People living in the Pacific and Asia are five times more likely to be hit by a natural disaster than those living in other regions, and the region lost more than \$USD1.3 trillion in assets between 1970 and 2016 due to natural disasters.11 As noted by Oxfam, extreme events have become the norm for farmers in this region.12

 Pacific Islanders are responding to these challenges and demanding immediate, progressive action on climate change prevention.
-Through intergovernmental mechanisms such as the Pacific Islands Forum (PIF), and civil society mechanisms like the Pacific Feminist Forum, representatives from all over the Pacific come together to call out powerful western governments for their inaction on climate change.13 People living in the Pacific and Asia are five times more likely to be hit by a natural disaster than those living in other regions, and the region lost more than \$USD1.3 trillion in assets between 1970 and 2016 due to natural disasters.
+Through intergovernmental mechanisms such as the Pacific Islands Forum (PIF), and civil society mechanisms like the Pacific Feminist Forum, representatives from all over the Pacific come together to call out powerful western governments for their inaction on climate change.13